Disposal guide

 Only if the mattress is stain-free, tear-free, < 10 years old

-Most charities (Salvation Army, Goodwill, Habitat for Humanity ReStore) will only accept mattresses that meet strict cleanliness + condition standards.
+Most charities (Salvation Army, Goodwill, Habitat for Humanity ReStore) only accept mattresses that meet strict cleanliness and condition standards.
 Bedbugs, stains, or sags are immediate disqualifiers.
-Call ahead — every charity's accept-list differs.
-Furniture Banks Network (furniturebanks.org) coordinates donation pickups in 40+ U.S. metros for qualifying donations.
+Call ahead, because every charity's accept-list differs.
+Furniture Banks Network (furniturebanks.org) coordinates donation pickups for qualifying mattresses in 40+ U.S. metros.

 Drop-off at a recycling facility